conorflynn/nipapd/README.rst

     docker run --name nipapd -td \
                --volumes-from nipap-conf \
                --link postgres:postgres \
+               -e NIPAP_USER=coxley \
+               -e NIPAP_PASS=something_strong \
                coxley/nipapd

 Feel free to create the container volume with nothing in it.
-This image will still auto-generate the config and copy base sqlite database in if none are in there.
+This image will still auto-generate the config and copy the base schema sqlite database in if none are in there.
 If the files do exist, though, it will skip that part.